process-engine/solutionexplorer.service.contracts/.github/PULL_REQUEST_TEMPLATE.md

 - [x] I've rebased the `develop` branch with my branch before finishing this PR.
 - [x] I've **summarized all changes** in a list above.
 - [x] I've mentioned all **PRs, which relate to this one**.
-- [x] I've prefixed my Pull Request title is according to [gitmoji guide](https://gitmoji.carloscuesta.me/).
+- [x] I've prefixed my Pull Request title according to [gitmoji guide](https://gitmoji.carloscuesta.me/).

 ## Example